Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Empirical Performance and Comparisons

+\paragraph{\textbf{Target return and initialization}} For algorithms that require a specified mean target return, including CTRL and other MV-based strategies, we set the target annualized return to be $15\%$.
+This corresponds to a monthly target return $\mu^* = (1.15)^{1/12}-1 \approx 1.17\%$, and thus $z = 1.0117$ in our model.
+This choice is consistent with the approximate annualized return of the S\&P~500 over the pre-training period 1990--2000.
+For simplicity, we set the risk-free interest rate $r$ to be zero.
+The initial wealth is normalized to \$1 in all experiments.

+\paragraph{\textbf{Portfolio specification and decision horizon}} Except for four strategies that inherently involve no risk-free allocation (namely buy-and-hold S\&P 500 index, equally weighted portfolio, risk parity, and sample-based minimum variance), all the other methods, including CTRL, are implemented without any modifications (in particular, holding and borrowing a risk-free asset are permitted).
+We set the planning horizon to be one month (i.e., $T=1/12$ year), and implement all the methods on a rolling one-month horizon basis.\footnote{\change{We choose one-month horizon so that the model-based mean--variance variants have reasonably sufficient data to estimate the model parameters, versus for instance the one-year horizon.
+We thus take the same one-month rolling horizon for all the methods to ensure a fair comparison.}}

-A comprehensive set of performance metrics are used for comparisons, including annualized return, volatility, Sharpe ratio, Sortino ratio, Calmar ratio, maximum drawdown (MDD), and recovery time (RT).
-The exact definitions of these metrics are given in E-Companion \ref{appendix:performance metric}.
+\paragraph{\textbf{Evaluation criteria}} We use a comprehensive set of performance metrics including annualized return, volatility, Sharpe ratio, Sortino ratio, Calmar ratio, maximum drawdown (MDD), and recovery time (RT). \change{In addition, we report trading and exposure metrics including bankruptcy rate (BKR), turnover (TO), maximum single-asset long and short positions (MaxL and MaxS), and gross exposure (GE), together with its maximum (GEMax).} The exact definitions of these metrics are given in E-Companion~\ref{appendix:performance metric} and E-Companion~\ref{appendix:trading metric}.

-We now present a detailed analysis of the backtesting results.
+We now present a detailed analysis of the empirical study.